jimblandy/context-switch/README.md

 -   `thread-creation` attempts to measure the time required to create a thread.

+## Measuring memory use

+The script `thread-brigade/measure.sh` runs `thread-brigade` with varying numbers of threads, and measures its virtual and resident memory consumption at each count.
+You can then do a simple linear regression to see the memory use of a single thread.
+In my measurements, each thread costs around 9.5KiB in user space.

+To run this script, you'll need to have the Linux `pmap` utility installed; this gives an accurate measurement of resident set size.
+On Fedora, this is included in the `procps-ng` package.

 ## Running tests with large numbers of threads

 It's interesting to play with the number of tasks to see how that affects the